academic degrees

 - Do not use academic degrees after names unless they are relevant/important to the text.

 - Do not capitalize doctorate, doctor’s, bachelor’s degree, or master’s degree if they do not appear with formal name of program.
-Exception: write as associate degree (no possessive).
+Special circumstance: write as associate degree (no possessive).

 academic titles